Circulators hit the streets again as eviction petition falls 60 signatures short

 Legal action has already been threatened.
 That may have played a part in council’s decision to delay the passage of Carr’s clarifying ordinance, though council members’ stated reasons related to workload.
 Councilman Bob Yates made the suggestion.

-Mark Wallach seconded the motion, also referencing council’s busy schedule, and Aaron Brockett spoke in agreement.
+Mark Wallach seconded the motionFormal proposal calling for a vote, also referencing council’s busy schedule, and Aaron Brockett spoke in agreement.
 The vote was unanimous.

 Campaigns have consistently and continually asked council to place their measures on the ballot rather than risk continued in-person signature collection.
 Murphy believes that elected officials should honor his efforts by doing so, given that the gathered more than half the required signatures in just over six weeks.